blaira2/genloco/README.md

   : The model learns to generate future pose sequences conditioned on morphology and past observations.
 - morphSNN.py
   : Train PPO using the ALIF-based SNN feature extractor and diffusion-generated motion priors:
+- custom mujoco environments (quadruped*.xml) are provided for training

 ### Notebooks
 Code for training both the RL and Diffusion models is setup in the Train.ipynb notebook